 Alcohol affects the hormones in your body.
 It makes men produce less testosterone, which means less sperm.
 And it makes women produce more oestrogen, which causes menstrual problems and reduces fertility.

 For men, it’s been found that if you have more than a couple of small drinks a day it can affect your sperm.
 The best thing, of course, is not to drink at all.

 For women, the same thing goes as for smoking – if you do get pregnant alcohol is really bad for the unborn baby.
 So if you are planning to get pregnant you should at least cut down to one small drink a day – or even better, just stick to soft drinks.

 Pretty much all drugs, from cannabis to ecstasy and cocaine, have been shown to reduce fertility.
 If you smoke cannabis, for example, like alcohol it can reduce sperm production in men, and it can affect ovulation in women.

 And like smoking and drinking, if you do get pregnant, drugs all have very bad effects on the unborn baby – cocaine is particularly nasty.
 So the message is simple: if you’re planning to get pregnant, stop taking drugs.

-Obviously this is a tip for men only!
 Testicles hang outside the body so they don’t get too warm – they need to be a bit below body temperature to make sperm.
-Your scrotum keeps your testicles at the right temperature by hanging down low when you’re hot and squeezing up tight when you’re cold.
+Your scrotum keeps your testicles at the right temperature by hanging them down low when you’re hot and squeezing them up high when you’re cold.
 So don’t wear tight underpants or trousers that make your testicles too hot.
-And avoid having hot baths!
+And avoid having hot baths.

 As a woman, if you’re underweight or overweight it can reduce your fertility.